luminlabsdev/framework/docs/Tutorials/datastoring.md

 local function PlayerAdded(player)
     local PlayerProfile = MyNewDataStore:LoadProfileAsync(player)

-    MyNewDataStore:SetGlobalKeyAsync(player.UserId, "GlobalKeyTest", {this = "is a test"}) -- The first argument is the player who is recieving it, and the others are the key name followed by the value end
+    MyNewDataStore:SetGlobalKeyAsync(player.UserId, "GlobalKeyTest", "somerandomstringdata") -- The first argument is the player who is recieving it, and the others are the key name followed by the value end
 ```